jcldf/ultimate-hardware-hacking-gear-guide-/README.md

-# The Ultimate Hardware Hacking Gear Guide
+# Ultimate Hardware Hacking Gear Guide

 ### Thank you for downloading the e-zine.
 I am actively collecting feedback, fixing the links, improving the translations, and giving proper credit to the original creators of the projects (I apologize for any oversights).
 Gradually, I am enhancing the magazine, and your feedback is greatly appreciated!
 Releasing content in English is a bit challenging since I live in Brazil and it is not my primary language, but with the help of researchers and the community, I am dedicated to improving the magazine!